University of Maine at Fort Kent

 Yes, the programs listed above are accredited by recognized regional or national agencies.
 For Maine, this includes accreditation from agencies recognized by the U.S. Department of Education, ensuring your degree meets high academic standards.

-Maine offers competitive entry-level wages, though median salaries are currently 6.1% below the national trend.
+Maine offers competitive wages for criminal justice professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Maine a strong choice for students looking to maximize their ROI after graduation.

 The Maine POST Commission oversees professional standards and licensure for the field in Maine.
 Most accredited programs are designed to align with their specific requirements.